 "Micro-credentials are bite-sized educational opportunities for people who are either employed or looking to transition sectors," said Miranda Angus, director of Business, Science and Technology within Continuing Studies.
 "Getting real-time relevant credentials is an integral part of reskilling and upskilling for work in all sectors, not just technology."

-A provincial Micro-Credential Framework, released last fall by the Ministry of Advanced Education and Skills Training, recognizes the importance of micro-credentials for workers in the modern economy, and aims to ensure they become fully integrated into the BC post-secondary system.
+A provincial Micro-Credential Framework, released last fall by the Ministry of Post-Secondary Education and Future Skills, recognizes the importance of micro-credentials for workers in the modern economy, and aims to ensure they become fully integrated into the BC post-secondary system.

 "Micro-credentials will be stackable and transferrable and provide opportunities for learners at any stage in their career, including those who have been reluctant to pursue post-secondary education, to gain critical competencies and skills required to thrive," the framework states.